microsoft/pxt/docs/project-tools.md

 Saving copies the container's contents, referenced Blockly function definitions and assets.
 It does not include following siblings or remove the original blocks.
-Each entry lists its required extensions. **Add to project** asks permission before installing missing extensions, checks conflicts, preserves current code before reloading, and inserts the snippet as one undo group.
+Each entry lists only extensions missing from the current project; the section is hidden when none are needed. **Add to project** asks permission before installing missing extensions, checks conflicts, preserves current code before reloading, and inserts the snippet as one undo group.
 It does not silently replace existing extensions or upgrade an installed version of the same repository.